-Common stock (\$.01 par value per share) Name of each exchange on which registered New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None.
-Indicate by check mark: If the Registrant is a well-known seasoned issuer, as defined in Rule 40: 5 of the Securities Act.
+Common stock (\$.01 par value per snare) New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None.
+Indicate by check mark: If the Registrant is a well-known seasoned issuer, as defined in Rule 40 5 of the Securities Act.
 Yes □ No ⊠ If the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Whether the Registrant (1) has filed all reports required to be filed by during the preceding 12 months (or for such shorter period that the F subject to such filing requirements for the past 90 days.
+Yes □ No ⊠ Whether the Registrant (1) has filed all reports required to be filed by during the preceding 12 months (or for such shorter period that the E subject to such filing requirements for the past 90 days.
 Yes 🗵 No Registrant was required to file such reports), and (2) has been Whether the registrant has submitted electronically and posted on its cobe submitted and posted pursuant to Rule 405 of Regulation S-T during registrant was required to submit and post such files).
-Yes 🗵 No 🗆 g the preceding 12 months (or for such shorter period that the If disclosure of delinquent filers pursuant to Item 405 of Regulation S-I of Registrant's knowledge, in definitive proxy or information statement amendment to this Form 10-K. Yes □ No ☒ Whether the Registrant is a large accelerated filer, an accelerated filer defined in Rule 12b-2 of the Act). or a non-accelerated filer or a smaller reporting company (a Large accelerated filer □ Accelerated filer non-accelerated filer smaller reporting company \Box Whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ☒.
+Yes 🗵 No  ng the preceding 12 months (or for such shorter period that the If disclosure of delinquent filers pursuant to Item 405 of Regulation S-l of Registrant's knowledge, in definitive proxy or information statement amendment to this Form 10-K. Yes \square No \boxtimes Whether the Registrant is a large accelerated filer, an accelerated filer defined in Rule 12b-2 of the Act). or a non-accelerated filer or a smaller reporting company (as Large accelerated filer □ Accelerated filer Non-accelerated filer □ Smaller reporting company □ Whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠.
 The aggregate market value of the 19.1 million shares of voting common (the last business day of the Registrant's most recently-completed second •

-As of March 6, 2015, 339,132,449 shares of the Registrant's common stock were outstanding.
+As of March 4, 2016, 339,142,949 shares of the Registrant's common stock were outstanding.